THE W.A. FRANKE COLLEGE OF BUSINESS

 Julie Nackard ('78) 2003

-Julie Nackard, 1978 B.S. in marketing.
-Ms. Nackard is the executive vice-president for the Nackard Companies (Flagstaff, Arizona), which include Pepsi-Cola Bottling Company, Nackard Beverage, Hi-Line Vending, and Jewel Trucking.
-While maintaining multi-faceted executive responsibilities, she has provided leadership to a myriad of community organizations including the American Cancer Society, the Flagstaff Main Street Foundation, Make-a-Wish Oktoberfest, St. Mary’s Parent/Teacher organization, and the Flagstaff Alpine Ski Team.
+Julie Nackard, 1978 BSBA in marketing.
+Ms. Nackard is the executive vice-president for the Nackard Companies, Flagstaff, Arizona, which include Pepsi-Cola Bottling Company, Nackard Beverage, Hi-Line Vending, and Jewel Trucking.
+While maintaining multi-faceted executive responsibilities, she has provided leadership to a myriad of community organizations including the American Cancer Society, the Flagstaff Main Street Foundation, Make-a-Wish, Oktoberfest, St. Mary’s Parent/Teacher organization, and the Flagstaff Alpine Ski Team.
 Ms. Nackard is an NAU Foundation Board member as well as a FCB Community Advisory Board member.
 1997 FCB Centennial Alumni; 2003 FCB Alumni & Faculty Hall of Fame.

 R. Keith Newlon ('79) 2010